 - Sandwiches.
 Use leftover bacon to make this scrumptious BLT Grilled Cheese or Chicken Caesar Wrap.

 - Pasta.
-Take your pasta dishes (like this Cauliflower Pasta) up a notch with some crumbled bacon.
+Take your pasta dishes (like this Cauliflower Pasta) up a notch with some crispiness from crumbled bacon.

 - Pizza.
 You won’t regret topping your pizza with crispy bacon pieces (especially if it’s this delicious Carbonara Pizza).